Professor R. Ewan Fordyce

 - Megan Ortega - Systematics and geological setting of fossil whales and dolphins from Gee Greensand and Mount Harris Formation, Awamoa Beach, North Otago (MSc, completed).
 Megan is now working in the oil industry in Texas.

 - Daniel Thomas - Evolution of thermal physiology in penguins: fossils, modern penguins, anatomy, and geochemistry (PhD, completed) (jointly with Department of Chemistry).
-Daniel recently completed a 2-year postdoctoral fellowship at University of Cape Town, and is now pursuing a postdoctoral fellowship in the Natural History Museum, Smithsonian Institution.
+Daniel recently completed a 2-year postdoctoral fellowship at University of Cape Town, and is now completing a postdoctoral fellowship in the Natural History Museum, Smithsonian Institution.

 Outreach - for the public